Urigo/tortilla/README.md

 **command:** `tortilla submodule add <name> <url>`

-Like `$ git submodule add`, this will add the specified submodule name using the provided URL, but it will ensure that the repo is currently checked out at the root commit.
+Like `$ git submodule add`, this will add the specified submodule name using the provided URL, and will detach HEAD.

 **command:** `tortilla submodule remove <name>`